rchavarria/learning-elixir/code/round-06/weather/README.md

 # WIP list:

 - Transform XML data into some data structure, such as a list of hashdicts
-  - The XML is got as a binary (string), so it should be doable to parse it without any external library
+  + The XML is got as a binary (string), so it should be doable to parse it without any external library
+  + Create new module

 # TODO list: